Wesleyan theology: Teetotalism

-John Wesley "laid foundations for Methodism's traditional call to abstain from beverage alcohol and its warnings about the use of drugs."
-Wesley referred to liquors as "certain, though slow, poison" and condemned those who sold it of leading people to hell.
-Methodist Churches are traditionally aligned with the temperance movement and its call for teetotalism.
-In Great Britain, both Wesleyan Methodists and Primitive Methodists championed the cause of temperance; the Methodist Board of Temperance, Prohibition, and Public Morals was later established in the United States to further the movement. ¶91 of the 2014 Discipline of the Allegheny Wesleyan Methodist Connection summarizes the traditional practice of Methodists regarding their requirement of abstinence from alcohol and other drugs:
+John Wesley laid foundations for Methodism's call to abstain from beverage alcohol and its warnings about the use of drugs.
+He referred to liquors as poison and condemned those who sold it of leading people to hell.
+Methodist Churches are aligned with the temperance movement and its call for teetotalism.
+In Great Britain, both Wesleyan Methodists and Primitive Methodists championed the cause of temperance.
+The Methodist Board of Temperance, Prohibition, and Public Morals was later established in the United States to further the movement.

-We believe total abstinence from all intoxicating liquors as a beverage to be the duty of all Christians.
-We heartily favor moral suasion and the gospel remedy to save men from the drink habit.
-We believe that law must be an adjunct of moral means in order to suppress the traffic side of this evil.
-We believe that the State and the citizen each has solemn responsibilities and duties to perform in regard to this evil.
-We believe that for the State to enact any law to license or tax the traffic, or derive revenues therefrom, is contrary to the policy of good government, and brings the State into guilty complicity with the traffic and all the evils growing out of it, and is also unscriptural and sinful in principle and ought to be opposed by every Christian and patriot.
-We therefore believe that the only true and proper remedy for the gigantic evil of the liquor traffic is its entire suppression; and that all our people and true Christians everywhere should pray and vote against this evil, and not suffer themselves to be controlled by or support political parties which are managed in the interest of the drink traffic.
+The 2014 Discipline of the Allegheny Wesleyan Methodist Connection summarizes the practice of Methodists regarding their requirement of abstinence from alcohol and other drugs.

 Fasting

 Fasting is considered one of the works of piety.
-Methodism's principal liturgical book The Sunday Service of the Methodists (put together by John Wesley), as well as The Directions Given to Band Societies (25 December 1744) by John Wesley, mandate fasting and abstinence from meat on all Fridays of the year (in remembrance of the crucifixion of Jesus).
-Wesley himself also kept the Eucharistic Fast, thus fasting before receiving Holy Communion "for the purpose of focusing his attention on God", and asked other Methodist Christians to do the same.
+Methodism's principal liturgical book The Sunday Service of the Methodists, as well as The Directions Given to Band Societies by John Wesley, mandate fasting and abstinence from meat on all Fridays of the year in remembrance of the crucifixion of Jesus.
+Wesley himself also kept the Eucharistic fast, fasting before receiving Holy Communion, and asked other Methodist Christians to do the same.